KJLuton/RiversideRowingClub/README.md

 The following images are from a rowing club called Tideway Scullers.
 These photos were taken by [Ben Rodford Photography](https://www.benrodfordphotography.co.uk/index):
 * [Henley Podium](assets/images/own/henelypodium.jpeg)
 * [Henley Eight Rowing](assets/images/own/tssrowingeight_banner_homepage.jpg)

+The Kit images were provided by [Termaxx](https://termaxx.com/) and edited by myself to include the RRC logo.

 #### Photos (General Rowing):